nraboy/mongodb-stitch-hugo/README.md

 }
 ```

 The above function will look at the **hugo** directory within our project and pipe the content to our shell.
-Within the shell command we are navigating into the **hugo** directory and running the Hugo build command within that directory.
+Within the shell command, we are navigating into the **hugo** directory and running the Hugo build command within that directory.
 We are specifying the URL that exists in our **stitch.json** file as the base URL so our links don't get messed up during the build.

 The `generateTask` isn't quite ready for prime time yet.
 If we were to run it, everything would work, but the output would be sent to the wrong place.
 We can fix this by changing the Hugo configuration.